 DS: This was our second year using an electronic application process and we received a record one hundred grant applications!
 We have completed our first round of reviews and are currently performing a financial review of the remaining grantees.
 The board will meet soon to finalize this years’ grantees and should have an announcement in June.

 The Qlarant Foundation is the philanthropic arm of Qlarant, also a national not-for-profit organization committed to Creating Solutions to Transform Health.

 Qlarant formed the Foundation in 2003 in an effort to improve health care in local communities across Maryland and the District of Columbia.
-Since 2006, the Foundation has awarded almost $6 million to 87 different organizations.
+Since 2006, the Foundation has awarded over $6 million to more than 90 different organizations.